 When using your cards, spread your purchases over multiple credit cards to try to keep balances below 30% of your spending limit.
 This will help protect your score.

 Call your card issuers

 If you think you may be at risk of defaulting, call your credit card’s customer service line and ask for options before you miss a payment.
+The major credit card issuers have stepped up to offer relief to customers during the COVID crisis.
 This will allow you the most options.

 Prioritize your bill payments

 Not all bills are created equal.
 In a pinch, pay your car loan first.
 In normal times, repos happen fast and you may need your car for work.
 Pay your mortgage a very close second and be sure not to fall 90 days behind or foreclosure may begin.